ws-garcia/VBA-CSV-interface/docs/api/methods/dumptosheet.md

 ## Behavior

 When the *WBookName* parameter is omitted the data is dumped into the Workbook that holds the CSV interface's *VBAProject*.
 Omitting the *SheetName* parameter adds a new Worksheet to the desired Workbook.
 Also, if the *RngName* parameter is omitted the data will dumped starting on the "A1" named cell in the desired Worksheet.
+Use the *BlockAutoFormat* parameter if you believe that the target CSV data may induce some sort of [injection to your machine](http://georgemauer.net/2017/10/07/csv-injection.html).

 >📝**Note**
 >{: .text-grey-lt-000 .bg-green-000 }